 STAT2911 Probability and Statistical Models (Advanced).
 STAT2912 Statistical Tests (Advanced).

-In order to major in Statistics at the Advanced level, you must take the units MATH2061 (or MATH2961).
+In order to major in Statistics at the Advanced level, you must take either MATH2961 or MATH2061.

 Science students who do not wish to major in Statistics, but want to learn further statistical techniques, without the mathematical theory, could choose STAT2012, following any Junior Statistics course.
 These students can then proceed to up to 12 credit points of Senior Statistics if they wish.